leenathomas01/Transition-Grammar-for-Reasoning-Systems/docs/concepts/layer0_transition_grammar.md

 → force ACT
 ```

 This operationalizes the SBA State Detachment failure mode.
-High probe entropy says "many paths exist."
-High execution rho says "only one path was taken."
-The gap between them is the detachment.
+High probe entropy indicates multiple viable trajectories.
+High execution rho indicates convergence onto a single trajectory.

+The mismatch signals that alternative trajectories exist but are not being integrated into state.

 The **semantic floor**: